wordofwarning/wordofwarning.org/hab/emergencynw/index.md

 We forward information and opportunities to this group, both our own projects and information we think may be useful, and members can post messages, call-outs etc.

-EITHER join the group by emailing us via <mailto:emergencynw-subscribe@yahoogroups.com>: all membership requests need to be approved so we can keep the group friendly and relevant, so please tell us a little bit about yourself.
+EITHER join the group by emailing <mailto:emergencynw-subscribe@yahoogroups.com>: all membership requests need to be approved so we can keep the group friendly and relevant, so please tell us a little bit about yourself.

 OR to <a href="http://groups.yahoo.com/group/emergencynw" target="_blank">join directly online</a> you will need to have a Yahoo ID.

-Other mailing lists thay you (as an artist) may find useful to join are:
+Other mailing lists that you (as an artist) may find useful to join are:
-<a href="http://www.artsjobs.org.uk/subscribe" target="_blank">Arts Jobs & Arts News from Arts Council England</a>
+• <a href="http://www.artsjobs.org.uk/subscribe" target="_blank">Arts Jobs & Arts News from Arts Council England</a>
-<a href="http://www.liveartuk.org/pages/sign-up" target="_blank">Live Art UK</a>
+• <a href="http://www.liveartuk.org/pages/sign-up" target="_blank">Live Art UK</a>
-<a href="http://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=SCUDD" target="_blank">SCUDD (Standing Conference of University Drama Departments, the major UK organisation of Drama and equivalents, e.g. Theatre + Performance, in Higher Education) via JISCmail</a>
+• <a href="http://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=SCUDD" target="_blank">SCUDD (Standing Conference of University Drama Departments)</a>